milazzom/apcv_405_devops/project/class_project.md

 1. **Create a Jenkinsfile in the root of the cloned repository**
       - The pipeline should:
          - Clone your forked repository
+         - Run the tests in ClassProjectApp.Tests using the 'dotnet' runtime.
          - Build the application using Docker
          - Push the Docker image to your DockerHub account
          - Run the container on port 9090 (host) mapped to 8080 (container)